realKarthikNair/Warp/CONTRIBUTING.md

 # Contributing
+Contributions of all kind and with all levels of experience are very welcome.
+Please note that the GNOME Code of Conduct applies to this project.

 ## Translation
 Warp uses gettext for translation.
 To generate the required pot file you need to do the following.
 Replace LANG with language code of your translation.